kimberli/mitscript/vm/README.md

 ##
 The interpreter runs in an execution loop, where each instruction is executed in sequence (jumping and calling subfunctions as necessary) until the program is deemed to have terminated.

 Its main state is emcompassed in stack frames, represented as `Frame` objects.
-Datatypes in the program are stored as `Value` objects, where program values are stored in the `Constant` datatype and variable references (used in closures) are stored in `ValuePtr`.
+Datatypes in the program are stored as `Value` objects, where program values are stored in the `Constant` datatype and variable references (used in closures) are stored in `ValWrapper`.